empexconf/empexco/source/speakers/2016-05-21-tate-bruce.html.md

 link:
 twitter: redrapids
 headline: true
-bio: "Bruce Tate is the author of Seven Languages in Seven Weeks and co-author of Programming Phoenix.
+bio: "Bruce is the author of Seven Languages in Seven Weeks and co-author of Programming Phoenix.
 He is CTO at http://icanmakeitbetter.com."
 ---